Money Mule Scams

 They send an email and urge you to open the attached document.

-These are called “imposter” scams, and the common thread is that they are usually asking you to respond to an urgent situation that requires money.
+These are called “imposter” scams, and the common thread is that they usually ask you to respond to an urgent situation that requires money.
 Remember that no government agency or big company will call you out of the blue and demand money immediately.
 If the caller doesn’t want to give you time to consult with family members or advisers, they don’t have your best interests at heart.

 How can you protect yourself?